etschymik/TicTacToe/README.md

 * a board with lines designating different board slots
 * a counter for the wins of each letter
 * ability to replay the game when it is over
+* ability to pick what game mode you want to play